64/64.github.io/content/actix.md

 - Please leave a comment (here or on reddit) if you feel I've left something off this list

 <hr>

-UPDATE 1: Replaced some bits from the benchmarks section.
-I was a little too harsh with my initial assessment.

 [^1]: Yes, I'm a Brit, and I'm bloody-well going to switch to spelling uninitialised with an 's' when you're not looking.